Engee documentation

 bus_type = get_bus_signal_type(bus)

-Nested structures are also supported, where an element of one bus can be an element of another bus (example above).
-To specify the type of a nested bus among the types of its elements, you must specify the full type of the nested bus.
+Nested structures are also supported, where an element of one bus can be another bus (example above).
+To specify the type of embedded bus, specify the full type of embedded bus among the types of its elements.

-Although bus objects in Engee are named tuples, special constructor functions are provided to create them.
-These functions allow you to create bus objects, ensuring that their structure matches the specified bus type.
-The following options can be used to create bus objects:
+Despite the fact that bus objects in Engee are named tuples, special constructor functions are provided for their creation.
+These functions allow you to create tire objects, ensuring that their structure matches a given type of tire.
+The following options can be used to create tire objects:

 • With a named tuple: